yihuang/nosql-database-tutorial/README.rst

 basic.hs
 ========

-`basic.hs` implements a session server, providing http json interface.
+`Main.hs` implements a session server with data dumped to disk periodically, and provides restful json interface.